Rental Property Cleaning Checklist: Start Fresh & Impress Renters

 Wipe Down the Mirror

 The bathroom mirror may have toothpaste stains or fingerprints from your previous tenant.
-Give that beauty a quick wipe down with some glass cleaner, and you’re good to go!
+Wipe it down quickly with glass cleaner and a microfiber cloth.

 Wash the Floors